Understanding Hinduism’s Ethical Path to Divine Fulfillment

 By Promod Puri

 Seeking the divine spirit is a spiritual pursuit.
-Within that pursuit are the divinity’s social aspects that accentuate or underline moral and compassionate behaviour in the Hindu mind.
+Within that pursuit are the divinity’s social aspects that accentuate or underline moral and compassionate behavior in the Hindu mind.

 Divinity relates to all of God’s outlooks understood as heavenly, angelic, and virtuous.
-But in social divinity, these expressions have attributes of humankind about the ethical behaviour that leads to ultimate fulfillment and purity of life.
+In social divinity, these expressions show human attributes.
+They emphasize ethical behavior.
+This behavior leads to ultimate fulfillment and purity of life.

 The praxis or acts related to social divinity go beyond and separate from rituals, customs, and beliefs.

-In the realm of social divinity, the cardinal Hindu theology is the induction of God in our deliberations and consequential or related deeds.
+In the realm of social divinity, a key aspect of Hindu theology is bringing God into our deliberations.
+This inclusion affects our consequential or related deeds as well.

 Hinduism encourages spiritual believability based on knowledge, inference, and sanity.
 In these essentials, the divine spirit finds an accompanying and regulatory participation in every moment of life.

-In creating divine residency in our intellect and consciousness, Hinduism offers a humanistic and enlightened walk paved with disciplined and ethical karmas.
+Hinduism creates divine residency in our intellect and consciousness.
+It offers a humanistic and enlightened walk.
+This path is paved with disciplined and ethical karmas.

-Karmas purity lies in that these are not biased or impacted by rituals, customs, and beliefs.
+Karmas purity lies in that these are not biased or influenced by rituals, customs, and beliefs.

 What matters most is to let the Hindu epistemology, meaning rationality in thinking and action, influence and guide our karmas.
 When the rationale or inference gets established in all its sincerity, karma develops into prayer.